 I started riding when I was around 7 years old after begging my mum.
-From then, I took riding lessons at a local riding school and spent a lot of time at my best friends field growing up.
+From then, I took riding lessons at a local riding school and spent a lot of time at my best friends’ field growing up.
 Her mum often bought many different kinds of horses and I got to sit on a lot of them so I became quite versatile.

-By the time I was around 11 years old, I loaned my first pony- Barney- who was a super feisty but loveable 13.2hh pony.
+By the time I was around 11 years old, I loaned my first pony- Barney- who was a super feisty, but loveable, 13.2hh pony.

 From then on, I had multiple loan ponies/ horses over the years.
 Eventually, I found Bo.
-You can find out more about him on his page The Horse.

 I also went to an agricultural college for a couple of years, furthering my knowledge on horse care and management as well as improving my riding and confidence vastly.
 On the side of this, I took part in a course on Equine Behaviour Consultancy because I love the behavioural side of working with animals, especially horses.